No-Cash-7970/txnDuck/README.md

 Preview: <https://txnduck-preview.vercel.app>

-The Production website hosts the latest stable release (the `stable` branch) where are all of the features are considered complete and stable.
+The Production website hosts the latest stable release (the `stable` branch) where all of the features are considered complete and stable.
 On the other hand, the Preview website usually hosts the unstable version (the `main` branch) with the latest developments, so it may have incomplete and/or unstable features that have yet to be released.
 There are times when both websites are the same.

 ## :sparkles: Features